The Restricted Isometry Property of Block Diagonal Matrices for Group-Sparse Signal Recovery: Conclusion

 \section{Conclusion}

 In this paper, we established conditions on the number of measurements required to stably and robustly estimate group-sparse vectors by means of block diagonal measurement matrices whose blocks either consist of independent \emph{or} identical copies of subgaussian matrices.
 Appealing to a powerful concentration bound on the suprema of chaos processes, we derived conditions on the number of measurements required for subgaussian block diagonal random matrices to satisfy the so-called \acl{GRIP}.
 This generalizes an earlier result due to Eftekhari \etal who first established a similar result for the canonical sparsity model.
 Although certain adversarial group partitions including the distributed sensing model may lead to suboptimal scaling of the number of measurements, such cases are generally avoided if signals are group-sparse in nonlocalized sparsity bases whose basis matrices are not block diagonal.
-In this case, our results predict almost optimal scaling behavior up to logarithmic factors.
+In this case, our results predict almost optimal scaling behavior up to logarithmic factors. {An interesting future work is to remove some of the logarithmic terms that appear in the bound.
+Some of these dependencies appear as well in similar works on bounded orthogonal systems, for example, the logarithmic dependency on the ambient dimension $D$ or dependency on higher powers of $\log(s)$.
+These are conjectured to be removable, which constitute a challenging open problem.}